gabrielelana/vim-markdown/README.md

 <a name="TODO" />
 ## TODO
+* Improve performance, something in the last changes had an impact on performance
+* Folding
+  * Fold HTML blocks
+  * Skip empty lines in lists to be able to fold list items separated by empty lines as an unique list
+  * Always consider the first non space character of the line when check for syntax group
+  * Always use `synstack` to check the syntax group of a position
+  * Move folding method in a better place
+  * Write specs for the whole thing
 * Code Blocks
   * Edit html code block
   * Edit jekyll front matter code block